chemmedia/knowledgeworker-embedded-asset-api/README.md

 ### `completed(): void`
 This action is only for assets of type `medium` and not needed by question assets.

-By default, Knowledgeworker Create assumes that the package does not contain any interactions or hidden content relevant for completion and marks it as completed after the [window load event](https://www.w3schools.com/jsref/event_onload.asp).
+By default, Knowledgeworker Create assumes that the package does not contain any interactions or hidden content relevant for completion and marks it as completed after the [window load event](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event) is triggered.
-If you want to handle completion by your own, you have to disable [`autoCompletion`](#autoCompletion-boolean).
-Later you can trigger the `completed()` action if all relevant content has been seen by the user.
+If you want to handle completion yourself, you have to disable [`autoCompletion`](#autoCompletion-boolean).
+Later, you can trigger the `completed()` action when all relevant content has been seen by the user.
 Typically, this event will occur after the user has read all texts, finished watching animations and videos or completed all interactions in your asset.

 Example: